danielbarnes175/torn-scripts/README.md

 # Torn Scripts

 Various scripts I use for [Torn City](https://www.torn.com/1605235), an online text based MMO.
 Note not all scripts are maintained equally, and some may become out of date due to various API changes.
+Also of note is there are many rate limits in place in the code using a helper sleep function.
+These limits are what work for my own uses to avoid Torn rate limiting, and may be different for you.

 ## Setup
 These scripts requires Node.js